What is blepharoplasty?

 In addition to blepharoplasty (eyelid surgery), several complementary non-invasive aesthetic treatments can be offered to enhance and rejuvenate the eyes:

-- Lipofilling: This technique involves taking fat from one part of the patient’s body (such as the abdomen or thighs) and reinjecting it into another area, such as the eyelids.
+- Lipofilling: this technique involves taking fat from one part of the patient’s body (such as the abdomen or thighs) and reinjecting it into another area, such as the eyelids.
 Lipofilling restores eyelid volume naturally, using the patient’s own adipose tissue.

-- Botox injections: Botox, or botulinum toxin, is used to relax the muscles responsible for the formation of expression lines.
+- Botox injections: botox, or botulinum toxin, is used to relax the muscles responsible for the formation of expression lines.
 Injected around the eyes, it reduces “crow’s feet” wrinkles and gives a rested look to the eyes.

 Most patients can resume their normal activities after one week, although precautions should be taken for at least two weeks to avoid strenuous activity.